Ashish-3001/Simple-RAG-API-/README.md

-#  Simple RAG API — Django + FAISS
+#  Simple RAG API

-This project implements a minimal **Retrieval-Augmented Generation (RAG)** backend using Django, FAISS, and sentence-transformers.
+This project implements a minimal **Retrieval-Augmented Generation (RAG)** backend using Django REST framework, FAISS, and sentence-transformers.
 It supports ingesting documents, querying them semantically using cosine similarity, and managing the vector store via reset operations.

 ---